saizai/gayhomophobe/readme.md

 Summary should be concise, witty if possible, and link to extra sources iff they are additive.
 Should generally include both what happened and the reaction (e.g. any admission; consequences like firing, resignation, or legal charges; etc).
 Secondary links can include eg more background, targeted humor, etc. See existing table for examples.

-b) Update past winners table
+2. Update past winners table
+---

 Copy the current winner section to past winners table.
 Conform to table style.